2019 Kerala floods: Impact

 As of 19 August 2019, 121 people have been killed due to the floods across the state of Kerala.
 Over 2 lakh people have been directly affected by the flood, and have been shifted to 1318 relief camps in different parts of Kerala.
-Airport authorities suspended operations of the flood-affected Cochin International Airport till 15:00 (IST) on 11 August 2019.
+Airport authorities suspended operations of the flood-affected [Cochin International Airport] till 15:00 (IST) on 11 August 2019.
 The data from the Kerala State Disaster Management states that, as many as 1,789 houses had been damaged fully in between 8 and 19 August, while the number of partially damaged houses is 14,542.

 There have been 80 landslides in the span of 2 days, as said by the Chief Minister.
 Many people were buried alive and could not be found.
 The situation was critical as the calamities interfered with the rescue operations.
-Districts that have been severely affected include Wayanad, Malappuram, Kozhikode, Kannur, Palakkad, Thrissur and Ernakulam districts.
+Districts that have been severely affected include Wayanad, Malappuram, Kozhikode, Kannur, Palakkad, Idukki, Thrissur and Ernakulam districts.